SSBarik/geecoding-git-starter/README.md

 Kickstart your Git journey with this hands-on exercise tailored for absolute beginners.

-- Clone or fork this repo
+- Fork and Clone this repo

 - Create a feature branch for your work